When is a good time to visit Hudson College?

 Applicants to Grade 9:

-Students are invited for a math and language assessment, followed by an interview with the Director of Admissions and Guidance Counsellor.
+Students are invited for an online math and language assessment, followed by an interview with the Director of Admissions and Guidance Counsellor.
 The interview is an opportunity for the Admissions Committee to learn more about the applicant’s co-curricular involvement and academic interests; we also encourage applicants to come prepared with questions of their own.

 The assessment takes approximately 90 minutes to complete and includes questions from a standardized test and a reading comprehension exercise with some creative writing on a set topic.
 While it isn’t pass/fail, we ask students to try their very best to help us fully understand their academic skills and potential.